 Setting Par Value

 When beginning your corporation, if it's a small startup an incorporator may suggest you set a low to no par value.
 This way, the initial shareholders won't need to make large investments in order to own their own company at its inception.

 In the event there are no par shares, it's possible they'll be issued to shareholders without an exchange of goods, services, or funds.
 Just like shares with par value, having no par value won't restrict you from selling your shares to investors at the price set by the board of directors.

 Rather, a corporation may want to assign a par value so an investment — be it services or funds — will be required to own a share in the company.
 This can actually set the company up to produce investment revenue for growth opportunities or recoup startup costs.

 Limits on the Number of Shared Stock

 Like other states, Delaware has set a limitation on the number of shares that can be offered at no par.
 It will also charge an additional fee based on the number of shares authorized at no par.
 Specifically, Delaware's Division of Corporations will allow up to 1,500 shares of no par stock before you're hit with an additional filing fee.
 In the end, franchise taxes for high amounts of no par stock may prove to be very expensive.
 You'll mostly start to see this when you're entering into an excess of 5,000 authorized shares.

 If you need help with Delaware minimum par value, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.